choi1655/cse3341-project/readme.txt

 		Singleton class that handles printing the parsed code.
 		Contains addCode() method that will take in tokens one by one and decide if the line should be terminated depending on the token.
+		To correctly parse the code, buffer exists to construct a single line of code.
+When tokens like "then" or "begin" is reached, the string in buffer is added to the list of code and the buffer gets emptied with the appropriate indentation to read another line of code.
 		Print also performs semantic checks along the way.
 Every time it parses a variable, it verifies that the variable is usable and the usage is valid.